Crazyhaller/nextjs-crypto-assignment/README.md

-# Crypto Wallet Connector
+# Crypto Wallet & Coin Flip

-Welcome to the Crypto Wallet Connector!
+Welcome to the Crypto Wallet & Coin Flip!
 This project is a futuristic-themed web application built with [Next.js](https://nextjs.org/).
-It allows users to connect their crypto wallets and view their balance in a stylish, cyberpunk-inspired interface.
+It allows users to connect their crypto wallets and view their balance in a stylish, cyberpunk-inspired interface and also play a coin flip game to earn more crypto balance.

 ## Getting Started